Debbie Bampton: International career

 Bampton made her England debut whilst still at school, playing against the Netherlands in September 1978.

 Bampton hit the winning goal in Denmark as England qualified for the 1984 European Competition for Women's Football final.
 In the second leg of the final at Kenilworth Road, Bampton scored in England's penalty shootout defeat to Sweden.
-In 1985 she became the England captain following the retirement of Carol Thomas, then England's most capped player and still the second longest serving captain.
-In 1991 she was injured and replaced as captain by Gillian Coultard.
-In 1995 new manager Ted Copeland restored her as captain, and she led the Three Lionesses into their first ever FIFA Women's World Cup appearance that year.
+In 1985, she became the England captain following the retirement of Carol Thomas, then England's most capped player and still the second longest serving captain.
+In 1991, she was injured and replaced as captain by Gillian Coultard.
+In 1995, new manager Ted Copeland restored her as captain, and she led the Three Lionesses into their first ever FIFA Women's World Cup appearance that year.
 Bampton recalled: "It was difficult, especially as Gill and I were roommates and at that point the England squad was split.
 A lot of people wanted Clare Taylor to be captain, but it was something I'd always wanted to do and so I just enjoyed it."
 She retained the captaincy for England's failed 1997 UEFA Women's Championship qualification campaign.
-In May 1997 Bampton made her final England appearance in a 6–0 friendly defeat to United States in Portland.
+In May 1997, Bampton made her final England appearance in a 6–0 friendly defeat to United States in Portland.
 She won 95 caps for England, scoring three goals altogether.

+She was allotted 40 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.